Want to expand your agency’s services? It starts by understanding that everything you sell fits into just three categories.

 You may find yourself inadvertently getting into new areas based on client requests—for instance, training their new employees when a client takes a project in-house, or doing strategy work to help an implementation client figure out where to go next.
 But the ideal is to be more strategic (no pun intended) about the services you provide.

-What combination of service categories (Strategy, Implementation, and/or Training) is right for you?
-The answer depends on many factors—and I’m glad to help you find the right answer for your agency—but here are some things to consider.
+What combination of service categories (Think, Teach, and/or Do) is right for you?
+The answer depends on many factors, but here are some things to consider.

-Training is a great way to get paid by people who wouldn’t hire you to do Strategy or Implementation.
+Teach (training) is a great way to get paid by people who wouldn’t hire you to do strategy or implementation.
 They’re also a way to continue getting revenue from clients who’ve decided to take your agency’s work in-house; in my experience, the “get up to speed” process takes their internal team a lot longer than expected.
 Consider that you’ll need to invest non-billable R&D time in creating training materials, and that someone on your team who’s a good implementer may not be a good trainer.

-Question: Which of the three service categories (Strategy, Implementation, and Training) do you provide at your digital marketing agency?
+Question: Which of the three service categories (Think, Teach, and Do) do you provide at your agency?